 Magic Skirt: Kohaku has more panty shots than Kagome...

 Nearly every antagonist the Inu-tachi face is either working for or is a direct detachment of Naraku himself.

 Near the end of the manga, it's implied that the Shikon no Tama, or rather, the aggregate demon inside it manipulated Naraku in a bid to free itself while perpetuating the Vicious Cycle.
 The last chapter implies that the Shikon no Tama was the REAL Big Bad that Kagome was sent back in time to defeat.

 Master of the Mixed Message: Miroku so very much.
 His proposal is infamous for this: first telling Sango she's a special woman to him but later saying he can't love her and she's only a friend to fight alongside with, and then culminating with asking her if she would live with him and bear his child after Naraku is defeated.

-Meaningful Name: The series is rife with them, starting with Inuyasha himself whose name means Dog-Yaksa.
+Inuyasha himself, whose name means Dog-Yaksa.
 A yaksa is a spirit who in Buddhism serves a benevolent god that protects the righteous.
 Because Tessaiga is meant to be used for the protection of humans, Inuyasha's name suits him very well.